Over time, the light-colored tile grout in your kitchen or bathroom can become darker as it collects more dust, molds, and other contaminants.

 Changing Grout Color from Dark to Light

-Of course, you could dig up the grout and replace it, but that takes a considerable amount of work and effort.
+Of course, you could dig up the old tile grout and replace it, but that takes considerable work and effort.

 And that’s the reason most people prefer alternatives that are not only less time-consuming than replacing the grout but much less expensive as well.
 Fortunately, you also have some of these tinting and coloring products in your home that can be used right away.

 1- White Vinegar

-Spray & Soak: Spray on the white vinegar and let it soak for up to 10 minutes in the grout.
-This will help loosen the mildew and mold inside.
+- Spray on the white vinegar and let it soak for up to 10 minutes in the grout to help loosen the mildew and mold inside.

-Brush: Scrub with the toothbrush the grout that has been sprayed.
-Once you scrub it, dry it off with a towel.
+- Scrub with the toothbrush the grout that has been sprayed and dry it off with a towel.